alorsson/customer-product-alteryx-case/README.md

 ---

-## 📎 Screenshots & CSV Snapshots
-Visuals from final outputs and intermediate steps.

----

 <sub>📘 *Note: This project was completed as a learning case study to practice Alteryx Designer workflows and business analytics skills.*</sub>